Kalogerogiannis/projects/README.md

 No use is allowed without explicit permission from owner.

-With ♥ from Nick Kalogerogiannis & Rainbyte Studio
+Made with ♥ in Greece from Nick Kalogerogiannis @ Rainbyte Studio.